gobrenix/gobrenix.com/wp-content/plugins/backupwordpress/readme.txt

 **How long should a backup take?**

-Unless your site is very large (many gigabytes) it should only take a few minutes to perform a back up, if your back up has been running for longer than an hour it's safe to assume that something has gone wrong, try de-activating and re-activating the plugin, if it keeps happening, contact support.
+Unless your site is very large (many gigabytes) it should only take a few minutes to perform a backup.
+If your back up has been running for longer than an hour, it's safe to assume that something has gone wrong.
+Try de-activating and re-activating the plugin.
+If it keeps happening, contact support.

 **What do I do if I get the wp-cron error message?**

-The issue is that your `wp-cron.php` is not returning a `200` response when hit with a HTTP request originating from your own server, it could be several things, in most cases, it's an issue with the server / site.
+The issue is that your `wp-cron.php` is not returning a `200` response when hit with a HTTP request originating from your own server, it could be several things.
+In most cases, it's an issue with the server / site.

 There are some things you can test to confirm this is the issue.

      * Are scheduled posts working?
-(They use wp-cron as well ).
+(They use wp-cron as well.)

-     * Are you hosted on Heart Internet? (wp-cron may not be supported by Heart Internet, see below for work-around).
+     * Are you hosted on Heart Internet? (wp-cron may not be supported by Heart Internet, see below for work-around.)

-     * If you click manual backup does it work?
+     * If you click manual backup, does it work?

-     * Try adding `define( 'ALTERNATE_WP_CRON', true );` to your `wp-config.php`, do automatic backups work?
+     * Try adding `define( 'ALTERNATE_WP_CRON', true );` to your `wp-config.php`.
+Do automatic backups work?

-     * Is your site private (I.E. is it behind some kind of authentication, maintenance plugin, .htaccess) if so wp-cron won't work until you remove it, if you are and you temporarily remove the authentication, do backups start working?
+     * Is your site private (i.e. is it behind some kind of authentication, maintenance plugin, .htaccess)?
+If so, wp-cron won't work until you remove it.
+If you are and you temporarily remove the authentication, do backups start working?

 Report the results to our support team for further help.
-To do this, either enable suport from your Admin Dashboard (recommended), or email backupwordpress@hmn.md
+To do this, either enable support from your Admin Dashboard (recommended), or email backupwordpress@hmn.md

 **How to get BackUpWordPress working in Heart Internet**